tadejmagajna/HereIsWally/README.md

 ## Retraining the model

 For instructions about how to retrain the model follow the instructions [in this blog post](https://towardsdatascience.com/how-to-find-wally-neural-network-eddbb20b0b90).

+Some files are missing so i think is not instantly possible.

 ## Sources
 - [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection)